wabbajack-tools/mod-lists/Fallout-4-Enhanced-Edition/readme.md

 ### Step 7:

 In MO2, select FO4Config, and hit the Run button.
 When opened, direct it to your Fallout4.exe location.
-After this is done, follow these pictures and instructions --->  Click Here﻿.
+After this is done, follow these pictures and instructions --->  [Click Here](https://imgur.com/a/0On3H1o).
 Just make sure to copy those images, and you will be good.
 After that is done, be sure to click 'Save' and close the program.

 ### Step 8:

-Follow any Optional Additional Mods steps that you would like.
-Launch the game using F4SE (located in the top right of MO2), and follow the New Game steps on the Nexus Page.
+Follow any Optional Additional Mods steps on the [Nexus F4EE page](https://www.nexusmods.com/fallout4/mods/39996) that you feel like using.
+These mods are officially okay to add on top of F4EE.
+Launch the game using F4SE (located in the top right of MO2).

+### Step 9:

+After creating your character, you should configure the MCM menus found at the top of your pause menu.
+Follow [these pictures](https://imgur.com/a/sTVhaFd) and you will be good!
+After getting the Pipboy, make sure to load both the True Storms Config and Beantown Interiors holotapes, then follow the final images in the link above to finish your config!

+You're done!
+Have fun, and feel free to join my [Discord](https://discord.gg/g4r3pcP) or the Wabbajack Discord server to see what I am working on next or if you have suggestions or anything!
+I will also be doing my best to support users on this Nexus page, so you can contact me there too!
+I hope you enjoy your experience!